ameya98/pr2roc/README.md

 * **Recall**: True Positive Rate = TP/(TP + FN).
 * **ROC**: Reciever Operating Characteristic: A curve comparing the TPR (y-axis) as a function of the FPR (x-axis) for a given classifier at various thresholds.
 * **PR**: Precision-Recall: A curve comparing the precision (y-axis) as a function of the recall (x-axis) for a given classifier at various thresholds.

-## How does the resampling work?

-There is a fundamental duality between ROC space and PR space.
-For a fixed dataset (specifically, a fixed ratio of actual positives to actual negatives), we can convert a ROC curve to a PR curve, and vice versa.

-In ROC space, linear interpolation between points on a 'discrete' ROC curve is valid, because all points on the convex hull of a ROC curve are attainable.
-However, linear interpolation is not justified in PR space.

-The solution is to:
-* Convert a PR curve to its corresponding ROC curve, using the duality between the PR and ROC spaces.
-* Interpolate the ROC curve.
-Here, we interpolate at equally spaced values of FPR, linearly interpolating the TPR values between adjacent points.
-* Convert the interpolated ROC curve back to PR space, giving us an interpolated PR curve.

-See the reference below for a more detailed description of the relationship between ROC curves and PR curves.
-This package is essentially an implementation of the methods in the reference.

 ## Usage